torbsto/kafka-salsa/README.md

 mvn package
 ```

 But there is more to learn about the setup then using those three commands.
-You can find a detailed guide on how to configure and run Kafka Salsa locally on your machine in our [CONTRIBUTINGS](https://github.com/torbsto/kafka-salsa/blob/master/CONTRIBUTING.md) guide.
+You can find a detailed guide on how to configure, run and deploy Kafka Salsa in our [CONTRIBUTINGS](https://github.com/torbsto/kafka-salsa/blob/master/CONTRIBUTING.md) guide.